In her loving memory: 1955-2017

 Melissa Groshong, National Sales Director: Melissa is the main contact person for distributors and wholesalers alike.
 She handles all purchase orders, coordinates order logistics, national travel and communication.
 After 15 years in the hospitality industry, she came to Patricia Green Cellars in 2003.
 Working alongside Jim and Patty through the seasons of bottling, harvest and whatever they deemed needed done at the winery.
 Basically, if you need something she either knows how to get it or break it gently to you that it is not possible.
 She loves bubbles, eating well, baseball and traveling… not necessarily in that particular order.
 So look for her out there on the road in your hometown!

 Margaret Barry, General Manager: Margaret took over sales at PGC in 2014 and her focus is primarily oriented around our direct to consumer sales and wine club.
 Since everyone here wears many hats, she has experience on both sides of the industry having worked at a large retailer in Charlotte, NC as well as a couple other Oregon wineries since 2010.
-In the last couple of years she has been working to expand her family with an almost two year old girl, Connie-Scott and expecting a boy in February 2020.
+In the last couple of years she has been working to expanded her family with a now five year old daughter Connie-Scott and three year old son Ford.
 You will find her hidden in the back office analyzing spreadsheets and always looking to give our customers the next best thing.

 Caroline Schoonveld, Direct Sales Manager: Caroline joined the Direct Sales team at PGC summer of 2015 offering over 20 years of experience in the Oregon wine industry.
 When she is not assisting customers over the phone or on email, you can find her cruising the Kubota or the John Deere Gator through the vineyard giving tours.
 She is regularly accompanied by her faithful Jack Russell, Zoey who often greets visitors upon arrival and also loves to give vineyard tours!

-Katherine Stalmann, Wine Club Manager: Katherine Stalmann landed at PGC in September 2019 after working in the Willamette Valley for various other wineries since 2004.
-An interest in Oregon Pinot Noir led her to the area originally and a desire to sell exceptionally well made Pinot Noirs is why she is currently resides at PGC.
-Helping keep the club organized and hosting guests is where you’ll find her when she is at the winery.
-When she is not at the winery, you’ll find her gardening, listening to Van Halen and drinking Krug.
+Katherine Stalmann, Wine Club Manager: Katherine Stalmann landed at PGC in September 2019 after working in the Willamette Valley since 2004.
+An interest in Oregon Pinot Noir originally led her to the area and a desire to sell exceptionally well made Pinot Noirs is why she is currently resides at PGC.
+When she is at the winery, you'll find her hosting guests and managing the club.
+When she is not at the winery, you’ll find her gardening, listening to Van Halen and drinking Rosé.